celiafi/celiadtbvalidator/README.md

 ### Configuration

 All setting can be configured using the config.txt file.

+Following configurations can be set:

+- audio validation (on/off)
+- daisy validation (on/off)
+- open reports after validation (on/off)
+- encode audio (on/off)
+- target kbps
+- target text encoding
+- lufs min
+- lufs max
+- pkdb min
+- pkdb max
+- tpkdb min
+- tpkdb max
+- snr min
+- silence db
+- end silence min
+- end silence max
+- start silence max
+- mid silence max
+- max volume level flux
+- pipeline path
+- pipeline validator cmd
+- pipeline audioencoder cmd

-Please see config.txt for more information.
+Please see [config.txt](config.txt) for more information.

 Note: If you mess up your configuration file a new one is generated automatically, if you delete or rename the current config.txt file.

 ### Examples